All Episodes

 I mean, before you even get to what the DNC poured in there, the service employees, International Union, basically just canceled out whatever quote-unquote help Cuccinelli got from the Republican establishment.

-And even the political outside, I've got this in the stack here.
+And even the Politico out there, I've got this in the stack here.

-The politico is wondering in their story today if Cucinelli was beginning to turn the tide against this war on women narrative because the Democrats were doing that.
+The Politico is wondering in their story today if Cuccinelli was beginning to turn the tide against this war on women narrative because the Democrats were doing that.

-They were using this tired war on women narrative, and McCaulay's lead with women was at 24% on election day.
+They were using this tired war on women narrative, and McAuliffe's lead with women was at 24% on Election Day.

 In polling, it was down to 9%.